Sohojoe/pocket-joe/README.md

 **LLM Agents are just agents...**

 - Agents are policies
-- A policy reasons over observations and chooses a batch of actions
+- A policy reasons over observations and chooses a batch of options
 - A policy can be any mix of LLM-based, human-in-the-loop, or heuristic

 ## Semantics